Variable Annuity Fraud Attorney

 Variable annuity fraud occurs when a broker, financial advisor, or insurance agent misrepresents the facts about a variable annuity or fails to disclose important information that would affect your investment decision.
 The complex nature of these products creates opportunities for unscrupulous brokers to take advantage of investors who may not fully understand what they are purchasing.

 The sales commission structure creates a fundamental conflict of interest.
-Brokers can earn commissions of 5% to 10% on variable annuity sales, far exceeding commissions on simpler investment products.
+Commissions and other compensation on variable annuity sales can be significant, especially when compared with simpler investment products.
 This financial incentive can lead brokers to recommend variable annuities even when they are not in the client’s best interest.

 Why This Matters: According to FINRA, variable annuities are a leading source of investor complaints due to their complexity and the potential for questionable sales practices.
 The regulatory body developed FINRA Rule 2330 specifically to address sales practice abuses in this area.